-U.S. Treasury Inflation-Protected Securities.
-The Fund may invest in inflation protected securities of varying maturities issued by the U.S. Treasury ("TIPS") and other U.S. and non-U.S. Government agencies and corporations, which are securities whose principal value is periodically adjusted according to the rate of inflation.
+U.S. Treasury Inflation Protected Securities ("TIPS").
+The Fund may invest in U.S. treasury inflation protected securities of varying maturities issued by the U.S. Treasury, which are securities whose principal value is periodically adjusted according to the rate of inflation.
 The interest rate on TIPS is fixed at issuance, but over the life of the bond this interest may be paid on an increasing or decreasing principal value that has been adjusted for inflation.
 Although repayment of the greater of the adjusted or original bond principal upon maturity is guaranteed, the market value of TIPS is not guaranteed, and will fluctuate.